isovalent/ebpf-docs/docs/linux/kfuncs/scx_bpf_kick_cpu.md

 ## Definition

 Kick `cpu` into rescheduling.
 This can be used to wake up an idle CPU or trigger rescheduling on a busy CPU.
-This can be called from any online `scx_ops` operation and the actual kicking is performed asynchronously through an irq work.
+This can be called from any online [`sched_ext_ops`](../program-type/BPF_PROG_TYPE_STRUCT_OPS/sched_ext_ops.md) operation and the actual kicking is performed asynchronously through an irq work.

 `cpu`: cpu to kick